Here in Toronto we have gone from nasty grey days and snow to glorious heat and sunshine in just a few weeks. And it feels amazing.

 Dr. Mary McKenzie, dermatologist in Sunnybrook’s Melanoma Clinic, recommends using a sunscreen 30 SPF or higher if you will be outside.
-Some make-up now has SPF between 15 and 30 – that’s OK for your daily use.
-For example if you are just going from your house to car to work and back but not spending time outside, that makeup will provide enough coverage.
-If you’ll be outside longer — to take a walk, watch a Little League game or swim at the beach — reach for an SPF 30 or higher.
+Some make-up and face creams now have SPF between 15 and 30 – that’s OK for your daily use.
+(For example, if you are just going from your house to car to head to the grocery story and back but not spending time outside, that makeup will provide enough coverage.)
+If you’ll be outside longer — to take a walk, sit in the backyard or wait in line outside of the hardware store, reach for an SPF 30 or higher.
 If your skin gets irritated after applying sunscreen, try a mineral formula.
 If you tend to break out after applying sunscreen, try a formula that is made for acne-prone skin.

-While skin cancer is more common in people with fair skin, red hair or freckled skin, people with other skin types and tones are not without risk.
-People with dark complexions should also wear sunscreen daily and practice sun safety.
+While skin cancer is more common in people with light or pale skin, red hair or freckled skin, people with other skin types and tones are not without risk.
+People of all complexions should also wear sunscreen daily and practice sun safety.

 Lips are super sensitive, and should be protected from the sun, particularly when you are near water (which reflects the sun).
 Try a chapstick with 30 SPF or more.
 And reapply often.
 Some colour lipsticks also offer SPF protection.